project-chip/connectedhomeip/docs/cluster_and_device_type_dev/cluster_and_device_type_dev.md

 marked as “RAM” in the zap, sets defaults in the storage Matter<Cluster>PluginServerCallback - .h is a generated file, .cpp impl is done in the server cluster code.
-Use this to setup the cluster and setup overrides in chip::app::AttributeAccessInterfaceRegistry::Instance().RegisterAttributeAccessOverride - use this if you want to handle attribute reads and writes externally
+Use this to setup the cluster and setup overrides in chip::app::AttributeAccessInterfaceRegistry::Instance().Register - use this if you want to handle attribute reads and writes externally

 Blue sections can be overridden.